 How to store it

 This homemade soup can store for 3-4 days in the refrigerator until you are ready to use it.
-The shelf life isn’t that long due to using real chicken in the soup.
+The shelf life isn’t that long due to using fresh chicken and no added preservatives like you find in store bought.

 Can I freeze it?

 You can freeze the soup you don’t plan to eat for 2-3 months.
-Just place in a freezer bag, and then I like to freeze in 1 1/4 cup servings.
-Then I can pull one straight from the freezer to use in casseroles, soups, and more.
+Just place in a freezer bag or other freezer safe containers in 1 1/2 cup amounts.
+Pull one straight from the freezer and let thaw in the refrigerator before using.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!